-This free public park offers something for all children.
+This fun and free public park offers something for all children.
 The park complex includes the Sunflower Preschool Playground and is located adjacent to Hollis Garden.
 In addition to a variety of bright, colorful and creative playground equipment, the park features a splash wet area and lots of picnic tables for parties and picnics.
 You and your children will LOVE it!

 Bicentennial Rose Garden/Veteran’s Park

 Located on Lake Beulah, this fragrant rose garden includes the Purple Heart monument, which was installed in 2013.

 This Lakeland landmark was conceived in 1923 by Thomas J. Appleyard, who lead the Lakeland Chamber of Commerce at the time.
 Construction for the $1 million project began in September 1926.
 This beautiful promenade was dedicated in 1946 to one of Lakeland’s favorite citizens: Frances Langford.
 She was a renowned singer/actress who became well-known for her USO work entertaining America’s soldiers alongside Bob Hope.
 The promenade underwent refurbishment and was rededicated in 1987.
 Today, myriad activities take place year-round along the promenade, including free concerts and movies at the amphitheater, festivities related to the annual Mayfaire-by-the-Lake, the Child of the Sun Urban Triathlon and the Lake Mirror Car Classic, just to name a few.